Introducing CDISC Standards Certification

 Passing the CDISC Tabulate Certification Exam demonstrates that you have attained knowledge and the competency necessary to utilize the SDTM and the SDTMIG.

-The CDISC Tabulate Certification Pilot Exam consists of 125 scored items and 53 unscored questions.
-The exam duration is expected to last 4.5 hours.
+The CDISC Tabulate Certification Exam consists of 125 questions.
+The average exam duration is 3.5 - 4 hours.

 Exam Scope